LouisRossouw/TurtleTurtle/README.md

 I last worked on this project about 9 months ago and i was re-structuring the project so i dont think it works properly anymore, but at some point i plan on working on it again, would like to try arbitrage and build Kucoin bots.

 Does it make money?
-Not really! its really hard to try predict the markets direction, however i do think its profitable when the market moves sideways and trading very volatile coins. however money aside, it was a very fun project to try build and i renjoyed watching it "doing things".
+Not really! its really hard to try predict the markets direction, however i do think its profitable when the market moves sideways and trading very volatile coins. however money aside, it was a very fun project to try build and i renjoyed watching it "do things".

 ----------------------------------------------------------------------------------------------------